hyperledger/aries-rfcs/features/0116-evidence-exchange/README.md

 | Achievement | Diploma, Certificate |
 | Privilege | Membership/Loyalty Card, Health Insurance Card |

-These forms of *Identity Evidence* are examples of trusted credentials that an examiner relies on during their vetting process.
+These forms of *Identity Evidence* are examples of trusted credentials that an Examiner relies on during their vetting process.

 ![examiner-workflow](./img/examine_flow.png)

 ## Tutorial

-The evidence exchange protocol builds on the attachment decorator within DIDComm using the the [Inlining Method] for *Digital Assertions* and the [Appending Method](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0017-attachments/README.md#appending) for *Original Documents*.
+The evidence exchange protocol builds on the attachment decorator within DIDComm using the the [Inlining Method](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0017-attachments/README.md#inlining) for *Digital Assertions* and the [Appending Method](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0017-attachments/README.md#appending) for *Original Documents*.

 The protocol is comprised of the following messages and associated actions: